-** This layer is so weak it isn’t usually factored in. the Yellow fish for sale come from a mutation of the red layer.
+** This layer is so weak it isn’t usually factored in except when cellophane are used in a cross with blond.
+But most yellow fish for sale now days still come from a mutation of the red layer.

 Keep in mind here that if any gene for a `higher’ layer exists, the fish will exhibit that color even though they may carry `lower’ colors.
 To display other layers, the higher layers must be bred out.
-(This has been done.
-Don’t bother, it’s generations of work.
+(This can been done.
+For new breeders – Don’t bother, it’s generations of work.
 Start from the color you like.)

 From these basic layers:

-- iridescent can carry red or black recessively
+- iridescent can carry red or black recessive

 - red can carry black